 King was selected to present a paper at the Oxford Roundtable on the Psychology of the Child at Oxford University, Oxford, England in July 2006.
 The title of her presentation is the same as her book in its second printing on Enriching the Lives of Children.

 In June 2008, she studied at International Christian University in Tokyo, Japan on Contemporary and Popular Japanese Cultures and Societies from a historical perspective through a CIEE faculty exchange.
 In 2009, she presented a paper for the second invitation to the Oxford Round Table on The Three Cultures: Humanities-Literature, Religion and Science.
-Her paper and presentation Psychology and Three Cultures: History, Perspectives and Portraits
+Her paper and presentation culminated in her book: Psychology and Three Cultures: History, Perspectives and Portraits

 King has a wide and varied range of experiences which includes grass roots, clinical, policy formulation, and higher education -- in program development, research & evaluation, postsecondary and college counseling & therapy, and teaching and administration.
 She has worked in such settings as community-based organizations, federal, state and local government, consulting firms, and colleges and universities.

 Her research experiences include serving as director of research for several national large-scale studies mandated by the Congress, the federal government and private foundations.
 Her academic and professional research interests include a wide variety of topics including: the history and science of psychology; psychology of teaching and learning; innovation and experimentation in educational programs and methods of delivery; and, historical and cross-cultural comparative studies of national and international cultures, life and behavior.